Distracted Driving Statistics and Facts

 Montana is the only state without a statewide texting ban, though several Montana cities, including Billings, Bozeman and Missoula, enforce local bans.
 Many states restrict phone use for young or novice drivers and apply higher penalties in school zones and active work zones.

 Penalty amounts vary widely.
-In California, base fines for handheld violations start at $20 for a first offense and $50 for subsequent offenses, but total costs with fees reach $160 for a first offense and $285 for later violations.
+In California, base fines for handheld violations start at $20 for a first offense and $50 for subsequent offenses, but total costs with fees reach $160 for a first offense and $285 for subsequent offenses.
 In Alabama, a June 2024 hands-free law uses secondary enforcement.
 Fines escalate from $50 for a first offense to $150 for a third or later offense and one to three license points per violation.
 A first offense can be dismissed if the driver purchases a hands-free device.

 States including Illinois and Florida impose higher fines and potential license consequences when distracted driving leads to injuries or occurs in school or construction zones.